Debunking Credit Cards in the USA: Myths and truths – Alta Renda BR

 The birth and evolution of Credit Cards

-• Evolution of Payment Networks: Over the decades, payment networks such as Visa, Mastercard, American Express, and Discover emerged, further expanding the reach and functionality of credit cards.
+Over the decades, payment networks such as Visa, Mastercard, American Express, and Discover emerged, further expanding the reach and functionality of credit cards.
+These networks facilitated seamless transactions across a vast array of businesses, both domestically and internationally.
+Today, these networks process billions of transactions daily, providing consumers with unmatched convenience and financial flexibility.

-• Technological advancements: From magnetic stripes to EMV chips and contactless payments, credit card technology has continuously evolved to enhance security and convenience for consumers.
+From magnetic stripes to EMV chips and contactless payments, credit card technology has continuously evolved to enhance security and convenience for consumers.
+Recent innovations include virtual cards, biometric authentication, and tokenization, all of which aim to reduce fraud risks and make transactions safer.
+Contactless payments, in particular, have gained popularity due to their speed and hygiene benefits, especially in a post-pandemic world.

 Despite their prevalence, credit cards are often shrouded in myths and misunderstandings.
 Let’s debunk some of the most common misconceptions: